 Amazingly enough, no one wanted to finish the thought.
 WTF?
 People just don’t like talking about money.
 It’s like they fear it.
 They could have said, money is necessary, it’s valuable, needed, scarce, hard to get, the list goes on and on.

-For me money is a tool and as much as I can I use it as such.
-Firstly, it’s a tool to purchase the things me and my family need.
-Secondly, a tool to build wealth.
-Thirdly, a tool to help others and then a tool for pleasure.
+For me money is a tool and as much as I can, I use it as such.
+Firstly, it’s a tool to purchase the things my family and I need.
+Secondly, it’s a tool to build wealth.
+Thirdly, a tool to help others and fourthly, a tool for pleasure.

 I’ll give you one more statistic before we move on.